reactioncommerce/docs/docs/sharing-code-between-plugins.md

 To provide a function to another plugin for a specific purpose, pass it to `registerPlugin` in the `functionsByType` list.
 The plugin that calls the functions must document the arguments it will provide and the expected return value and/or side effects.

-For example, this plugin registers functions of type "funky":
+For example, this plugin registers functions of type “funky”:

 ```js
 import funkyFn from "./funkyFn";